microsoft/rushstack.io-website/docs/api/api-extractor.extractorconfig.publictrimmedfilepath.md

 ## Remarks

-This file will include only declarations that are marked as `@public`<!-- -->.
+This file will include only declarations that are marked as `@public`.

 If the path is an empty string, then this file will not be written.

-The path is resolved relative to the folder of the config file that contains the setting; to change this, prepend a folder token such as `<projectFolder>`<!-- -->.
+The path is resolved relative to the folder of the config file that contains the setting; to change this, prepend a folder token such as `<projectFolder>`.